 She totaled those numbers and compared it to what she expected to get for a raise that year.

 Then she considered how much that money was really worth to her.

-Money is only part of the equation, Margolis agrees, noting that you should also request a breakdown of all your benefits and add it into your total compensation.
+Money is only part of the equation, Margolis agreed, noting that you should also request a breakdown of all your benefits and add it into your total compensation package.

-“Know their value as you prepare your case,” Margolis says.
+“Know their value as you prepare your case,” Margolis said.
 “The better armed you are with facts, the better you can make the case with your boss.”